russross/blackfriday/README.md

     // END OMIT
     ```
     To aid in including HTML or XML framents, where the `OMIT` key words is
-    probably embedded in comments, line the in in `OMIT -->` are also excluded.
+    probably embedded in comments, lines which end in `OMIT -->` are also excluded.

     Of course the captioning works here as well: